gitalvininfo/gitalvininfo/README.md

-### My focus is on software development, frontend web (Angular, React), and blockchain app. <br />
+### My focus is on software development, frontend web (Angular, React), and blockchain app. <br /> Currently transitioning to backend using the one and only NODEJS

 - 🌱 Topics so far: **Web Development (Angular, React, PlainJS), Crash Courses, Blockchain apps, Console applications and much more...**
 - 🚀 I’m currently working on a few new repos every single night.
-- ⚡ I suck at designing 🤷‍♂️.

 <h3 align="left">Languages and Tools I used.</h3>
 <p align="left">